pramnora/bat/README.md

 **NOTE:** Above, wherever you see the word: asterix; replace this with the asterix symbol: (*), instead; unfortunately, MarkDown [.md] is NOT allowing me to include asterixes...because it uses an asterix to italicise text.

+**NOTE:** MS DOS Commands are NOT 'case sensitive'...so, DIR/Dir/dir...are all regarded as being entirely equivalent.

 ### Launch program files related commands

 **CALC** - launches the calculator program